Careful, complete, step-by-step kite lessons; tailored to your individual needs.

-At Jibe’s, we’ve been teaching people how to kitesurf for 15 years.
-And we’ve been using this experience to create a very detailed and effective plan for your kitesurf lessons (see below).
-We know that each student is unique and learns in their own way.
-And we’ve found that best results come from adapting a well-thought out, methodical course to each individual.
+We’ve been using our 17 years of experience, with thousands of students, to create a detailed and effective plan for your kitesurf lessons.
+We realise that each person we teach is unique, and learns in their own way.
+And we understand that best results will come from adapting a well-thought out, methodical course to your particular learning style.

-We’ve also found that, spending the time to learn the best practices at the early stages will not only keep you and the people around you safer, but save you huge amounts of time and effort later.
-Trying to rush students into “getting on the board” in as little time as possible in fact hurts them in two ways.
-One, the only way to do this is by taking shortcuts which increase the risk to you and to bystanders.
+Spending the time to learn best practices (and solid kite control) at the early stages will save you huge amounts of time and effort later.
+Trying to rush into “getting on the board” in as little time as possible will actually hurt your progress in two ways.
+One, short-cutting the important steps along the way will increase the risk of injury to yourself (and to others in the area).
 Two, this ends up taking more time in the long run anyway.
-You’ll still need to go back and learn the basic skills of how to take care of yourself and your gear in the water.
-And trying to get riding without first having good control your equipment wastes a huge amount of time.
-Time spent on recovering from crashes, looking for your board, untangling your lines, and getting started again.
+Trying to get riding without first developing good control over your kite wastes a huge amount of time.
+Time spent on recovering from crashes, looking for your board, walking back upwind, untangling your lines, and getting started again.
 Time that you could better spend focusing on your riding.

 So, you’ll find that we take great care to make sure that you have a good understanding of your kite first.
 We’ll teach you how to be self-sufficient and to take care of yourself out on the water.
 How to avoid trouble… and how to get out of a tight spot if you need to.
 And to control how much power is coming from your kite, and where it’s coming from.
 More about that here.